TITLE: Department Director I

 TYPICAL DUTIES AND RESPONSIBILITIES

-Supervises administrative services professionals, paraprofessionals, technical/support and classified staff and performs both direct and indirect supervision through subordinates.
+Supervises administrative services professionals, management, paraprofessionals, technical/support and classified staff and performs both direct and indirect supervision through subordinates.
 Hires, evaluates, trains, disciplines and recommends dismissal of staff as necessary.

 Provides oversight and directs the implementation of internal operations for an assigned administrative department, which includes planning, coordinating, administering, and evaluating programs, projects, processes, procedures, systems, standards, and/or service offerings; ensures compliance with Federal, State, and local laws, regulations, codes, and/or standards; coordinates activities between multiple service areas; works to integrate and coordinate service areas.